MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 ## Next steps

+**Resolve problems and find answers to specific questions**

+Our team monitors these [StackOverflow tags](http://stackoverflow.com/questions/tagged/project-centennial+or+desktop-bridge).

+You can also refer to [this](desktop-to-uwp-known-issues.md#app-converter) list of known issues.

 **Run your app / find and fix issues**

 See [Run, debug, and test a packaged desktop app (Desktop Bridge)](desktop-to-uwp-debug.md)